Email orchestration for ecommerce

 Caps prevent volume; suppression rules prevent specific bad combinations.
 Common patterns: suppress all promotional triggered emails for 7 days after a purchase, suppress browse abandonment when an abandoned cart is already in flight for the same shopper, suppress newsletter sends to anyone who received a triggered email within the last 24 hours.
 These rules sit alongside caps and apply before the cap check.

-Where Product Intelligence sits in the orchestration layer
+Where does Product Intelligence sit in the orchestration layer?

 Conflict resolution decides which trigger sends.
 Product Intelligence decides what the trigger contains.
 The two work together: orchestration picks the email type, and the underlying product data picks the products inside it.